What’s this all about?

 In this time, I've seen a huge gap in education, resources, and evidence-based care amongst my clients and my peers.
 I'm often the one my friends call when they're trying to decide what sort of care they need for various reproductive health issues, to the point of sometimes being on the phone doula-ing friends of friends through rupturing ovarian cysts, miscarriages, and IUD placements.
 I've become increasingly frustrated with the treatment of obstetrical and gynecological concerns amongst all sorts of folks due to rushed care, fear-based tactics, snake oil "wellness" marketing, and limited insurance coverage.
 I see my role as a doula being able to help address these issues and bridge this gap for anyone with concerns around their reproductive and overall well being.

 Being active in this community is important to me.
 I am a part of the SF Doula Group, Bay Area Doula Network, East Bay Postpartum Doula Group, and regularly attend, peer reviews, help set up Meet the Doula Night events, and more.
 I also take on about 20% of my clients on a sliding scale each year.

 Helping to build the next generation of doulas is my current passion.
-In this vein, I have been helping to build an in-house doula training program through the Homeless Prenatal Program and starting a series of contract writing workshops for doulas with Community Well in San Francisco and BirthWays in Berkeley throughout the year.
+In this vein, I have been helping to build an in-house doula training program through the Homeless Prenatal Program and collaborating with Cornerstone Doula Trainings in their postpartum doula trainings as a guest instructor.
 I also offer private consultations for doulas hoping to strengthen their contracts, business presence, and/or starting collectives and agencies.
-If you're a newer doula, or a doula at any stage of their career and want to be building better business skills and self care methods, I hope you will join me.
+In 2018, I started traveling with my teaching services, hosting workshops for doulas and parents in several states across the U.S. I hope to reach at least 10 new cities with my workshops in 2019.